marovira/zeus/README.md

 ## What is Zeus?

-Named after the Greek god of thunder and leader of the Olympic gods, Zeus is a C++ utility library that serves as the bedrock for all of my projects.
+Named after the Greek god of the sky and thunder and king of Olympus, Zeus is a C++ utility library that serves as the bedrock for all of my projects.
 It is built as a header-only library for ease of use that contains several utilities aimed at making coding in C++ easier.
 Some notable features of Zeus are:

 * A simplified version of Python's `ConfigParser` that allows for easy loading of `.ini` configuration files,